Mclmadden/CB68/Week_3.md

 Default x-axis still bases angular offset relative to starting point of slice, rather than the center point.

-Adding contours of protostar (to match Imai and Oya PV diagrams) also requires passing a 2-axes PrimaryHDU object.
+Adding contours of protostar (to match Imai and Oya PV diagrams) requires specifying the Frequency and Stokes indices before passing through entire RA and Dec axes: `slice_num` for chosen frequency slice and `0` for Stokes I.

 ### Friday 2/10

+RA axis displayed in hour angle units has label overlap. --> `set_ticks(number)` and `display_minor_ticks`

+Loop through all the sample points along the outflow, automating the PV diagram process for a given velocity/frequency slice.

+Experiment with centering angular offset by subtracting the median value from the entire x-axis?

+Run test script on Archive CS and SO data.